Master of Music Education

 You’ll earn a master’s degree after 30 credits of coursework.

-Program can be completed in one year.
+Program can be completed in two years.

 Share your own teaching experiences and learn from your classmates’ experiences.